-To predict \mathbf{f}{\star} , we can simply use the mean function in (4), or sample functions from the GP with this mean function and kernel (5) as described in the previous section.
+To predict $\mathbf{f}$ , we can simply use the mean function in (4), or sample functions from the GP with this mean function and the kernel in (5), as described in the previous section.

-Figure 2 shows an example of samples from a radial basis function GP prior and the posterior mean functions after the data in Table 1 has been observed.
+Fig. 3 shows an example of samples from a GP prior with a radial basis function kernel (with $\lambda=0.5$ ), and samples from the posterior mean functions after the data in Table 2 has been observed.